Adventure Island FAQ

 Are you thinking of traveling in Belize?
-Our kayak vacations are unlike anything you can find elsewhere, not only in Belize, but worldwide.
+Our kayak vacations are unlike anything you can find elsewhere, not only in Central America, but worldwide.
 Our facility is rustic by design, and our guests are guided all day long as part of the trip package.
 It’s important to understand our unique approach to make sure it is what you are looking for.
 Why travel to Belize?
 For the adventure!

 I only want a one or two day trip, can I sign up?

 We can’t offer daily excursions; our shortest trip is five nights in length.
 Our island is 35 miles offshore, it takes three hours just to get there from Belize City.

 Can we rent your sports gear but stay somewhere else?